tagspaces/documentation/docs/search.md

 <ProFeature />

 With the functionality one can store commonly used search queries for later use.
+The following video is demonstrating how this feature can be used.

 <VideoYT
     youtubeId="WMGsJjh_XPU"